Blinx Digital Media Hub Launches To Empower Middle Eastern Youth With Elevated Storytelling And News

-UAE, Sept.
-14, 2023 /PRNewswire/ -- Today marks the launch of blinx , the new digital media hub in the Middle East, empowering Middle Eastern youth with the finest in digital storytelling and news stories, offering fresh perspectives, and connecting Gen Z and Millennials across multiple screens, platforms, and smart devices.
+Dubai Media City, UAE: Today marks the launch of blinx, the new digital media hub in the Middle East, empowering Middle Eastern youth with the finest in digital storytelling and news stories, offering fresh perspectives, and connecting Gen Z and Millennials across multiple screens, platforms, and smart devices.

 'More Story, Less Noise': A Vision for Authentic Storytelling